Wearing a Coat in the Car Can Be Dangerous

-In a car crash, a heavy winter coat or snowsuit can flatten out or compress, causing the car seat harness to be too loose to protect your child properly.
+In a car crash, a heavy coat or snowsuit can flatten out or compress, causing the car seat harness to be too loose to protect your child properly.
 According to the American Academy of Pediatrics, everyone should avoid wearing a puffy or bulky coat in the car, as this adds space between our body and the seat belt.

 Here’s a four-step test to see if your child can wear their coat safely in the car seat: